 Over an extended period in 2018, a small number of the Company's brokerage customers had taken relatively large positions in a security listed on a major U.S. exchange.
 The Company extended margin loans against the security at a conservatively high collateral requirement.
 In December 2018, within a very short timeframe, this security lost a substantial amount of its value.
-The customer accounts were well margined and at December 31, 2018 they had incurred losses but had not fallen into any deficits.
-Margin shortfalls were met in a timely manner by delivery of additional shares by the customers.
-Subsequent price declines in the stock have caused these accounts to fall into deficits, despite the Company's efforts to liquidate the customers' positions.
-Through February 27, 2019, the Company has recognized an aggregate loss of approximately \$47 million.
-The maximum aggregate loss, which would occur if the securities' prices all fell to zero and none of the debts were collected, would be approximately \$59 million.
-The Company is currently evaluating pursuing the collection of the debts.
+During the quarter ended March 31, 2019, subsequent price declines in the stock caused these accounts to fall into deficits, despite the Company's efforts to liquidate the customers' positions.
+For the year ended December 31, 2019, the Company has recognized an aggregate loss of approximately \$42 million.
+The maximum aggregate loss, which would occur if the security's price fell to zero and none of the debts were collected, would be approximately \$50 million.
+The Company is currently evaluating pursuing the collection of the debts, although debt collection efforts are inherently difficult and uncertain.
 The ultimate effect of this incident on the Company's results will depend upon market conditions and the outcome of the Company's debt collection efforts.